-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-It can happen in many different ways
+Radicalisation: the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.

-Terrorism is defined as an 'action that endangers or causes serious violence to a person; causes serious damage to property or seriously disrupts an electronic system'.
-A terrorist threat is one that is designed to influence government or intimidate the public to advance a political, religious or ideological cause.
+Terrorism: an 'action that endangers or causes serious violence to a person; causes serious damage to property or seriously interferes or disrupts an electronic system'.
+The use or threat must be designed to influence government or intimidate the public to advance a political, religious or ideological cause.